 Then I started hearing about water kefir.
 Another informed, health-conscious relative (my sister-in-law, who introduced me to “Diet for a Small Planet” back in the 70’s) mentioned that she’d heard you could culture kefir with coconut milk.

 Well, what was stopping us?!
 I didn’t want to just talk about it.
 Why didn’t we already have some brewing?!
 What was slowing us down?!
-With Amazon at my fingertips, it was easy to order a small package of this stuff (water kefir grains).
+With Amazon at my fingertips, it was easy to order a small package of water kefir grains.
 It came with a nice little instruction sheet that answered all my questions.
 Yay.
 (I took notes, as you can see on the scrap paper I gave to Vanessa.)

-None of my friends and family in the area need to order their own grains, since the grains multiply.
+Local friends and family don’t need to order their own grains, since the grains multiply.
 I’ve been able to get the girls at work started on this stuff, and some other folks too.
-If you want the detailed directions, culturesforhealth.com has posted some here: “Directions for Water Kefir“.
-Or you can print out the note to the right, if you need to.
-Or, check out my simplified, easy water kefir recipe here.
+If you want the detailed directions, check out my simplified, easy water kefir recipe here.

 But what’s all the excitement about?
 Kefirs cleans the digestive tract, so no toxic contents in food go into your bloodstream.
 It’s enzyme-rich, full of electrolytes, amino acids and active live cultures, it’s loaded with vitamin B-12, vitamin K and biotin.
 And, it’s bubbly and rather delicious!

-Where do the water kefir grains come from?
+But… where do water kefir grains come from?
 Wikipedia says they have been found on a type of Mexican cactus; granules of the water kefir could be scraped off and cultured in sugar water.
 Other stories suggest that the grain was a gift from God.
 Maybe it’s both!